Michael Lombardi (American football): Digital media

 In 2010, after working as on-air talent at the NFL Network for two years, Lombardi began writing columns for NFL.com, duties he performed until 2012.
 Lombardi has also contributed writing to Sports Illustrated and the National Football Post, the latter of which he founded and served as editor-in-chief for three years.
 In January 2017, Lombardi took a position with The Ringer where he hosted the "GM Street" podcast with Tate Frazier and also wrote articles on occasion for the website.
 He announced via Twitter in March 2019 that he had left The Ringer to work on his own podcast.
 He currently hosts The GM Shuffle podcast with Femi Abebefe and co-hosts a program called The Lombardi Line for VSiN Vegas Stats & Information Network.

 In September 2017, Lombardi made headlines by criticizing Philadelphia Eagles coach Doug Pederson: "He might be less qualified to coach a team than anyone I’ve ever seen in my 30-plus years in the NFL."
 In the following season, Pederson won Super Bowl LII.

 In 2020, Lombardi became a co-host on Hammer Dahn, a gambling podcast from Pat McAfee Inc.

 From September 2024 through January 2025, Lombardi hosted a podcast with Belichick about the NFL called Coach with Bill Belichick.

 Writing

 Lombardi has written two books.
 Gridiron Genius: A Master Class in Winning Championships and Building Dynasties in the NFL was published in September 2018.

 His second book was published in September 2023 and is called Football Done Right: Setting the Record Straight on the Coaches, Players, and History of the NFL.

 Personal life

-Lombardi is not related to Green Bay Packers coaching legend Vince Lombardi He is an avid reader with an interest in Robert Caro's biography of Lyndon B. Johnson.
 He and his wife, Millie, have two sons: Matt, who was the assistant wide receivers coach for the Las Vegas Raiders; and Mick, who is the quarterbacks coach for the San Francisco 49ers.
+Lombardi is not related to Green Bay Packers coaching legend Vince Lombardi.

+He is an avid reader with an interest in Robert Caro's biography of Lyndon B. Johnson.